Sustainable & Ethical Beauty: What Do These Terms Actually Mean?

 The problem is you’d probably cut out just about every one out there.
 That is to say, no brand or product is perfect.
 There is very much a spectrum here, and each brand lands somewhere on that line.

 The trick is to find those brands that really go the distance to make the world a better place.

 So with a lot of discussion and debate, we look for brands that tick all, if not most of the criteria below.
 Believe us when we say that it takes a LOT of time to find them.
 But, they’re out there.
-Most of them are small batch, though there are a few which are more mainstream.
+Most of them are small brands where the founder is still involved in the making of the products, though there are a few which are more mainstream.

 Just bear in mind, these are the big ticket items and you could come up with a lot more sustainable and ethical beauty factors if you wanted.

 Practically, though, you would struggle to find many brands that tick more than the criteria we’ve listed below.